ianclemence/Advanced-Python-Projects/News Update With Voice/README.md

 # News Update With Voice
-News update with Voice using python
+A program that provides news updates with voice using python

 ## Get News API key From HERE: